 - Clark County Stormwater Manual Book 4 - Maintenance and Operations - this manual applies to unincorporated Clark County as a regulatory tool.
 It is approved as equivalent to the SMMWW and also includes maintenance standards for additional BMPs and assets not included in the SMMWW.

 Commercial properties could have unique stormwater features in addition to those typically found in residential areas.
 These features, sometimes called Low Impact Development (LID), include pervious pavement, which allows rain on parking lots and walkways to soak into the ground rather than run off; oil/water separators, underground structures typically located in parking lots and at automotive businesses; and sand filters which can be located above or below ground.

 Because these features often are out of sight or blend into their surroundings, maintenance can easily be forgotten or overlooked.
 Regular inspection and cleaning are important to keep these structures functioning properly and avoid potentially costly repairs.
 Maintenance is a requirement of state stormwater rules and local stormwater ordinances.
 See a map of LID sites across Clark County here.

-The best way to limit big repairs and ensure that your facilities are working properly is to follow a regular inspection and develop a maintenance plan.
-For small, simple facilities, such as biofiltration swales, much of the maintenance can be done by neighbors or landscaping firms.
-More complex facilities require professional maintenance and repair.
+The best way to limit big repairs and ensure that your facilities are working properly is to follow a regular inspection and maintenance plan.
+For small, simple facilities, such as biofiltration swales, much of the maintenance can be done by neighbors or landscape professionals.
+More complex facilities may require professional maintenance and repair.